Cordarrelle Patterson Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Recent Performances

-- Last week against the Dolphins, Patterson rushed for 60 yards on 14 carries (averaging 4.3 yards per attempt) while scoring one touchdown.
+- Against the Dolphins last week, Patterson rushed 14 times for 60 yards (4.3 yards per carry) and scored one touchdown.

-- Patterson has 148 yards on 34 carries (49.3 ypg) with one rushing touchdown during his last three games.
+- In his last three games, Patterson has run for 148 yards on 34 carries (49.3 ypg), with one touchdown.

 Patterson's Atlanta Teammates